-Just a short drive from Westbourne lies one of England's most cherished landscapes, where ancient woodland meets heathland and wild ponies roam freely through villages that seem unchanged by time.
+Just a short drive from Bournemouth lies one of England's most cherished landscapes, where ancient woodland meets heathland and wild ponies roam freely through villages that seem unchanged by time.
 The New Forest offers the perfect escape from coastal bustle, providing a countryside adventure that feels worlds away whilst remaining wonderfully accessible for a spontaneous day out.

-Just a short drive from Westbourne lies one of England's most cherished landscapes, where ancient woodland meets heathland and wild ponies roam freely through villages that seem unchanged by time.
+Just a short drive from Bournemouth lies one of England's most cherished landscapes, where ancient woodland meets heathland and wild ponies roam freely through villages that seem unchanged by time.
 The New Forest offers the perfect escape from coastal bustle, providing a countryside adventure that feels worlds away whilst remaining wonderfully accessible for a spontaneous day out.

 Lyndhurst serves as the Forest's unofficial capital and makes an excellent starting point for first-time visitors.
 The New Forest Centre here provides comprehensive information about walking routes, cycling paths, and current activities, whilst the surrounding streets offer a delightful mix of independent shops and traditional pubs.
 The town's position at the convergence of several ancient forest tracks means you're never more than a few minutes' walk from proper countryside.